Particular/docs.particular.net/samples/recoverabilitypolicytesting/sample.md

 snippet: test-example

-There are additional tests in the sample that show how can be verified to which error queue a message was send.
+There are additional tests in the sample that show how it is possible to verify which error queue a message was sent to.